kersorianek/mon-portfolio/_posts/2019-01-09-My-First-Python -Selenium-Script.md

 ---

-Today we're going to run our first Selenium web testing with Selenium Python web bindings.
+In this post, we will perform our first Selenium web testing using the Selenium Python web bindings.
-If you have already installed Selenium Python bindings, you can start Web Automation Testing  using your Python IDE.
+If you already have the Selenium Python bindings installed, you can begin Web Automation Testing with your Python IDE.

+**If Python and Selenium webdriver is not install, please follow the previous post.**

 ```py